myselfscrum/kochessenz-recipes/content/english/post/002-03-20-chicoree-ananasgemuse-mit-topinamburpuree-und-austernpilzen.md

 As a decoration, in addition to the radicchio, I also briefly fry a few cloves of very young garlic.
 They soften quickly and can be eaten well.

 Bon appetite!

+> sunchoke puree, chicory cob and pineapple ragout, grilled oyster mushroom, radicchio leaves on a plate